 Other Citizens: Check With Your State to Vote By Mail or Absentee Ballot

-Unless you’re a military or overseas voter, you must start your request for an absentee or vote-by-mail ballot with your state or territorial election office.
-Every state’s voting rules are different, including the rules for who can vote by mail and how to obtain an absentee or mail-in ballot.
+If you're not a military or overseas voter, you must get your absentee ballot from your state or territory.
+Every state’s voting rules are different.
+This includes the rules for who can vote by mail and how to get an absentee or mail-in ballot.

-To begin, visit your state or territorial election office website and look for “Absentee Voting” or “Voting By Mail.”
-If you don’t see either term quickly, try using the site’s search tool.
+Visit your state or territorial election office website and look for “Absentee Voting” or “Voting By Mail.”
+If you don’t see either term , try using the site’s search tool.

-- Your state may require you to have a valid excuse to vote absentee.
+Your state may require you to have a valid excuse to vote absentee.
 Acceptable excuses vary by state.
-However, most include:
+Most include:

 This National Conference of State Legislatures table shows which states require an excuse.

-Follow your state’s instructions for requesting an absentee or vote-by-mail ballot online or by mail.
+Follow your state’s instructions for requesting an absentee or vote-by-mail ballot.